Candida albicans vaginal yeast infections

 Candida albicans therefore means ‘white becoming white’

-(a tautology, for grammar nerds)
+(a tautology, for grammar nerds!)

-Vulvovaginal yeast infections
+Vulvovaginal yeast infections (vulvovaginal candidiasis or VVC)

-About 75 per cent of women will experience a yeast infection at least once in their lives, with almost all of these infections (90 per cent) caused by C. albicans.
-A severe, treatment-resistant overgrowth of Candida albicans is known as a superinfection, which makes treatment more difficult and prolongs the infection.
+Approximately 75 per cent of women will experience a yeast infection at least once in their lifetime, with nearly all of these infections (90 per cent) caused by C. albicans.

 Vulvovaginal symptoms of C. albicans infection